IRMCTracker/MCTrackerVote/README.md

 - Paper 1.19.4 (Java 1.18)
 - Paper 1.20.1 (Java 1.18) (Purpur recommended.)

- It's recommended to use LTS Versions of Java (8/11/17) as they are stable.
+ It's recommended to use LTS Versions of Java (11/17) as they are stable.
+ Removed Java 8 as an outdated version, Unsupported.

 ## You have any issues / suggestions??